wso2/docs-mi/en/docs/get-started/about-this-release.md

 ## What's new in this release?

-The following features and improvements were introduced with <b>Micro Integrator</b> 4.2.0:
+The following features and improvements were introduced with <b>Micro Integrator 4.2.0</b>:

 ??? note "JDK 17 support"
     You can now run Micro Integrator with JDK 17.